-The Company has obligations related to coal workers' pneumoconiosis, or black lung, to provide benefits to certain of its former coal miners and their dependents.
-Such benefits are provided for under Title IV of the Federal Coal Mine and Safety Act of 1969 and subsequent amendments, as well as for black lung benefits provided in the states of Virginia, Kentucky and West Virginia pursuant to workers' compensation legislation.
-The Patient Protection and Affordable Care Act, which was implemented in 2010 and amended previous legislation related to coal workers' black lung obligations, provides for the automatic extension of awarded lifetime benefits to surviving spouses and changes the legal criteria used to assess and award claims.
+The Company has obligations to provide certain black lung benefits to legacy coal miners and their dependents under Title IV of the Federal Coal Mine Health and Safety Act of 1969, as amended ("Black Lung Benefits Act"), as well as for black lung benefits in the states of Virginia, Kentucky and West Virginia pursuant to state workers' compensation legislation.

 We adjust our liability each year based upon actuarial calculations of our expected future payments for these benefits.
-Our independent actuarial consultants calculate the present value of the estimated black lung liability annually in the fourth quarter, unless there are changes in facts and circumstances that could materially alter the amount of the liability, based on actuarial models utilizing our population of former coal miners, historical payout patterns of both the Company and the industry, expected claim filing patterns, expected claimant success rates, actuarial mortality rates, medical costs, death benefits, dependents, discount rates and the current federally mandated payout rates.
-The estimated liability may be impacted by future changes in the statutory mechanisms, modifications by court decisions and changes in filing patterns by claimants and their advisors, the impact of which cannot be estimated.
-Refer to Note 12 in our Annual Report on Form 10-K for the year ended December 31, 2023 for further detail on the valuation of our black lung benefit liability.
+Our independent actuarial consultants calculate the present value of the estimated black lung liability annually in the fourth quarter, unless there are changes in facts and circumstances that could materially alter the amount of the liability, based on actuarial models utilizing our population of legacy coal miners, historical payout patterns of both the Company and the industry, expected claim filing patterns, expected claimant success rates, actuarial mortality rates, medical costs, death benefits, dependents, discount rates and the current federally mandated payout rates.
+The estimated liability may be impacted by future changes in the applicable laws, as interpreted by the courts, and changes in filing patterns by claimants and their advisors, the impact of which cannot be estimated.